prrao87/prrao87.github.io/content/posts/vector-db-4/index.md

 Questions to ask:

-- If my dataset is really large, how can I reduce memory consumption?
+- If my dataset is really large (>10M vectors), how can I reduce memory consumption?
 In these cases, reducing the dimensionality of the vectors being stored, tuning the maximum number of graph connections (if using HNSW), or adding product quantization (if your DB supports it) can help.
 - Does my database have an option to store vectors on disk, and if so, how does it affect query speed?
 As always, test on your own data and use case!

 ### 6. Sparse vs. dense vector storage

 The vector embeddings generated by `sentence-transformers` or similar models are dense, meaning that they are composed entirely of non-zero floats.
 However, it's possible to also use sparse vectors that compute the relative word frequencies per document, in which most of the vector values are zero.
 Sparse vectors are typically generated by algorithms like BM25 and SPLADE (Sparse Lexical AnD Expansion).
 Elasticsearch offers its own proprietary pre-trained sparse model for English, ELSER (Elasticsearch Learned Sparse Encoder), that has roughly 30,000 dimensions, but because it's sparse, it's far cheaper to compute and store than an equivalent-length dense vector.

 With the advent of `sentence-transformers` and many other transformer models, generating dense vectors from documents has never been easier (or more affordable).
-The main benefit of dense vectors are that they compress the semantics of language much better than sparse vectors do, due to the underlying embeddings that come from transformers — however, they are more expensive at indexing time, which is definitely a consideration when dealing with very large datasets.
+The main benefit of dense vectors are that they compress the semantics of language much better than sparse vectors do, due to the underlying embeddings that come from transformers — however, they are more expensive at indexing time, which is definitely a consideration when dealing with datasets of the order of 100M vectors.

 Questions to ask: